 \paragraph{Domain-specific models}

-The worst harmfulness scores come from several domain-specialized models, particularly in law and finance. \texttt{DISC-LawLLM}, \texttt{FS-LLaMA}, and \texttt{Saul-7B-Instruct} frequently comply with unethical queries when they resemble typical user interactions in their target domain.
+Several domain-specialized models, particularly in law and finance, exhibited the lowest safety performance. \texttt{DISC-LawLLM}, \texttt{FS-LLaMA}, and \texttt{Saul-7B-Instruct} frequently comply with unethical queries when they resemble typical user interactions in their target domain.
 For example, legal models often treat unethical prompts as adversarial client questions and provide workarounds or litigation strategies instead of outright refusal.
 In medicine, models like \texttt{Meditron-7B} struggle with queries that involve subtle ethical violations (e.g., withholding test results), likely due to a lack of nuanced safety data during fine-tuning.
 On the other hand, \texttt{AdaptLLM-Finance-7B} and \texttt{MedAlpaca} achieve relatively lower scores, possibly because their fine-tuning data includes more clear-cut compliance examples or safe refusals.
 Still, even these models are vulnerable to subtle framing, where they misinterpret the prompt as a request for factual explanation rather than an unethical action.

 \paragraph{Safety-aligned models}